Cheena-gb/Switch-Tester-Keyholder/README-EN.md

 If not, they have 3mm and 7mm screws.
 Loosing the screws from the switchplate will always disassemble the parts.

-Please note that may be screw locking adhesive applied; giving impact or heat may help them go off.
+Please note that there may be screw-lock adhesive applied; giving impact or heat may help them go off.